 I should also note, though, that now that I've been serving that industry for some time, most of my clients come pre-qualified because they are familiar with my work via the web.
 Ultimately, I think I had to go through the process to figure out what objections to cover in my web content to begin with.

-EvelynBourne@evelynwrites Hi Evelyn, you are spot on with helping for free.
+@EvelynBourne@evelynwrites Hi Evelyn, you are spot on with helping for free.
 I think the best way to approach that is to give what I call the 10% solution.
 That is you resolve 10% of what they are facing.
 This way they see that you can help them, they experience results, and they are inclined to hire you for the other 90%.
 Thanks for your insight here!

 I just bought this book based on your review, and being that I serve self-employed professionals, I can never be without insight on how to best help them grow their businesses!

 3 years, 7 months ago on Book Review: Marketing Shortcuts for the Self-Employed

 Fellow 3Ter here, great article!
 I didn't realize that there was another way to truly "organize" using anything other than a list.
 Partly because lists work great for me.
 I'm curious about what kind of productivity personality I have, so I plan to swing by and take your test for sure!

 3 years, 7 months ago on Why To-Do Lists & Plans Just Don't Work for All Personality Types

 What I love about this post is that you truly practice what you preach.
 In my opinion you've mastered this stuff, Lewis.
 But the great part is - you're genuine about it.
 A lot of people can read this advice and try to apply it, but if they don't have a genuine interest this advice doesn't matter.
 Prospecting and networking are two different things and I think you've clearly articulated that difference here.